koalazak/i18n-express/README.md

 # i18n-middleware
 A simple i18n middleware for Express.js
-This module just read all the <lang>.json files in a directory.
-Then calculate the user lang and expose "texts" variable in your views with the texts in that json.
+This module just reads all the <lang>.json files in a directory.
+Then calculates the user lang and exposes "texts" variables in your views with the texts in that json.

 ## Requirements